-Each student identifies a business opportunity and prepares all must be practiced.
-PREREQUISITE: BT160.
-(OSP) the plans and analyses which would be necessary to develop the proposed business with instructional guidance and assistance.
-(OF, SP)
+Each student identifies a business opportunity and prepares all understanding of the principles and software involved in the plans and analyses which would be necessary to develop thespreadsheet applications.
+This course is designed to give proposed business with instructional guidance and assistance.
+(OF, OSP)